 Condor Airline employs a comprehensive maintenance and inspection regime that is integral to its safety management system.
 The airline follows a strict maintenance schedule that includes routine checks, preventive maintenance, and thorough inspections of its fleet.
 These procedures are designed to identify potential issues before they can affect flight safety.

-For instance, Condor utilizes a combination of scheduled maintenance checks, which are categorized into different intervals—A-checks, B-checks, C-checks, and D-checks—each with increasing levels of scrutiny and detail.
-In addition to scheduled maintenance, Condor also implements a robust system for reporting and addressing any technical issues that arise during flight operations.
+Condor utilizes a combination of scheduled maintenance checks, categorized into different intervals—A-checks, B-checks, C-checks, and D-checks—each with increasing levels of scrutiny.
+In addition to scheduled maintenance, Condor implements a robust system for reporting and addressing any technical issues that arise during flight operations.
 Pilots and crew members are trained to identify anomalies and report them immediately, ensuring that any potential safety concerns are addressed promptly.

 Pilot Training and Experience

-This includes regular simulator sessions that simulate emergency scenarios, allowing pilots to practice their responses in a controlled environment.
-The airline also emphasizes crew resource management (CRM) training, which focuses on effective communication and teamwork among flight crew members.
-By fostering a collaborative environment in the cockpit, Condor enhances decision-making processes during critical phases of flight, ultimately contributing to overall safety.
+This includes regular simulator sessions that replicate emergency scenarios, allowing pilots to practice their responses in a controlled environment.
+The airline also emphasizes Crew Resource Management (CRM) training, which focuses on effective communication and teamwork among flight crew members.

 Safety Features of Condor Airline Aircraft